Home

 Using a Julian-based calendar gives us dates that don't align with the Lunar as well as Solar phases.
 For example, it seems that Samhain was celebrated at the full (or perhaps the dark) moon nearest November 1 (or the 11th or 12th moon)

-It's also possible that historically the pagan rituals would have followed an agricultural calendar more than a Solar one.
+It's also possible that historically the Pagan rituals would have followed an agricultural calendar more than a Solar one.
 For instance, Midsummer might have been celebrated near the beginning of August rather than at Summer Solstice.

 I haven't found definitive answers to these issues.